Qullis/react-pop-modals/README.md

 id.
 This id will be used to call the modal later.
 If the id is not unique when creating the modal, the create call will be ignored.

 #### modalProperties
-As stated above, all properties are the same as showModal, except for the id.
+All properties are the same as for showModal, with two exeptions.
+First, a stored modal requires a unique id to be provided in the modalProperties.
+Second, a stored modal does not take the "formDefaultData" property in the modalProperties - this is instead passed in the "showStoredModal" call.
+For more information see "showStoredModal" below.

 | Parameter | Type     | Description                       |
 | :-------- | :------- | :-------------------------------- |